jinyoungkim927/illust_zhuangzi/README.md

 ![Butterfly Dream](butterfly_dream.png)

-As you read through the chapters in the embedded PDF viewer, the adjacent panel displays artwork inspired by the selected text.
+As you read through the chapters in the embedded PDF viewer, the adjacent panel displays artwork inspired by prominent motifs in the chapter.

 ## Features